stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 # TODOs
 - Add documentation!
 - Refactor Buff classes, make Buff a base class for all kinds of buffs/dots/debuffs
-- Create a method in Character that calculates the level difference damage reduction/increase and apply it to DoTs
 - Add spell cooldowns and a way to handle them
 - Add some kind of armor item type (Head, etc)
 - Add a stat of your choice to the game.